-Course Learning Outcome Program Learning Institutional Learning Assessment activities

-Outcomes Outcomes

-1 Understand the anatomy, physiology and PLO 1 ILO 1a, ILO In-class activities,

-normal variations of central and peripheral 2a, ILO 3a quizzes, midterm and

-vascular systems. final exams.

-2 Recognize sonographic signs of vascular PLO 1 ILO 1a, ILO Ultrasound case analysis

-pathological findings and differential PLO 3 2a, ILO 3a, and group discussions,

-diagnosis.
-ILO 4a quizzes, course projects

-presentations and

-discussions of students'

-projects.

-3 Demonstrate knowledge of diagnostic PLO 1 ILO 1a, ILO Ultrasound case studies,

-criteria for duplex evaluation of the PLO 3 2a, ILO 3a, quizzes, midterm and

-vascular system.
-ILO 4a final exams, course

-projects presentations

-and discussions of

-students' projects.
+Course Learning Outcome Program Learning Outcomes Institutional Learning Outcomes Assessment activities 1 Understand the anatomy, physiology and normal variations of central and peripheral vascular systems.
+PLO 1 ILO 1a, ILO 2a, ILO 3a In-class activities, quizzes, midterm and final exams.
+2 Recognize sonographic signs of vascular pathological findings and differential diagnosis.
+PLO 1 PLO 3 ILO 1a, ILO 2a, ILO 3a, ILO 4a Ultrasound case analysis and group discussions, quizzes, course projects presentations and discussions of students' projects.
+3 Demonstrate knowledge of diagnostic criteria for duplex evaluation of the vascular system.
+PLO 1 PLO 3 ILO 1a, ILO 2a, ILO 3a, ILO 4a Ultrasound case studies, quizzes, midterm and final exams, course projects presentations and discussions of students' projects.

-1 Detailed description of learning outcomes and information about the assessment procedure are available at the Center for Teaching and Learning website (ctl.lincolnuca.edu).
+1 Detailed description of learning outcomes and information about the assessment procedure are available at the Learning Outcomes Assessment section of LU website.

-4 Be able to perform the basic Doppler PLO 1 ILO 1a, ILO Ultrasound case studies;

-waveform analysis.
-PLO 3 2a, ILO 3a, course project

-, ILO 4a presentations and

-discussions of students'
+4 Be able to perform the PLO 1 ILO 1a, ILO Ultrasound case studies; basic Doppler PLO 3 2a, ILO 3a, course project presentations waveform analysis.
+ILO 4a and discussions of students' projects.

-projects.